 The Palio concludes our program.
-It takes place on August 16—this year on a Friday.
-In case of rain it is postponed until the following day, so we’ll stay at the Refugio also the night of the 17th.
-We suggest that you book your return flight for Saturday the 18th (or Sunday the 19th if you have to spend one night in Milan or Rome—see below).
+It takes place on August 16—this year on a Sunday.
+In case of rain it is postponed until the following day, so we will stay in Siena also that day and check out on August 18, Tuesday.

 Siena does not have an airport, so it will take some time for you to get to airport Leonardo da Vinci in Rome or even to the closer airports Amerigo Vespucci in Florence or Galileo Galilei in Pisa.
 Please allow for possible delays and keep in mind that you’ll need to arrive at the airport at least two hours in advance of your departure time.

 Check the possibility of boarding your return flight in Florence’s Vespucci airport (one and a half hours to get there from Siena).
 First go to Firenze Santa Maria Novella by bus or train; then take the “navetta aeroporto” to the airport.
 Please note that the airport closes from 12:30 AM to 4:00 AM, so you cannot arrive the evening before and spend the night there.

 In order to get to the other regional airport, Pisa’s Galileo Galilei airport, take a train to Pisa and then the bus to the airport.
 It takes approximately two hours to get from Siena station to the airport.
 The tickets costs € 13.40.
 The earliest train allows you to arrive at the airport by 7:00 AM.